raabf/dockertex/README.md

     expire_in: 1 week
 ```

 In this example `thesis.pdf` is your output.
-The artifact section will upload the specified file at the CI’s Web-Interface and make it even available for viewing and download for you!
+The artifact section will upload the specified file at the CI’s Web-Interface and make it even available for viewing and downloading!

 ![GitLab CI Artifacts Download Page](misc/pictures/gitlab_ci_artifacts.jpg "GitLab CI Artifacts Download Page")